spark423/pldi2025-artifact/README.md

 $ cd full-gen/
 $ ./Exp2-RI-Inputs-Intervals.sh
 ```
-After generating the intervals, run the following command in the full-gen directory for the polynomials.
+After generating the intervals, run the following command within the same directory to generate the polynomials.

 ```
 $ ./Exp2-RI-Inputs-Poly.sh
+$ cd ../polynomials/
 ```
-Upon completion, the coefficients of the the polynomial used for the rounding-invariant input bounds exp2 function will be available in the following file in the 'polynomials' directory: exp2_ri_inputs.
+Upon completion, the coefficients of the the polynomial used for the rounding-invariant input bounds exp2 function will be available in the following file: **exp2_ri_inputs**.

 (6) Generating intervals and polynomials for exp10